WulfHouse/Quarry/technical-ssot.md

 - Immediate feedback on code correctness and ownership semantics.

 - Seamless transition from reading documentation to running examples.

+- Accessible explanations and automated fixes for compiler errors.

 **Tests required:**